 High postural sway, mediolateral most strongly, is an independent predictor of increased fracture risk in postmenopausal women.
 A combination of low bone density and high postural sway can pose a higher risk of fracture than either of the risk factors alone.
 High postural sway is also associated with an increased all-cause mortality; however the risk is non-significant after adjusting for other factors.

 Acknowledgements Any foundation?
+Cultural FOundation of Northern sawo.

 Author roles